WVUHPC/2019-Intro-HPC/_episodes/01-introduction.md

 ## Exercise 2

-On the central differences between one computer and another are the CPU, the chip or set of chips that control most of the numerical operations, GPUs are also another way of cruch numbers on a computer but we will keep them for the next exercise.
+One of the central differences between one computer and another are the CPU, the chip or set of chips that control most of the numerical operations, GPUs are also another way of cruch numbers on a computer but we will keep them for the next exercise.

 ### Intel